Which Indian Ocean twin centre should you take?

 When you’re ready, swap golden sands for dramatic volcanic peaks and a unique forested wilderness on the remarkable isle of La Reunion.
 Imagine Hawaii with its rugged coastline, cascading waterfalls and whale watching opportunities, and you wouldn’t be far off.
-Begin your adventure on an early morning helicopter flight before the cloud descends for a bird’s eye view of the island before exploring the dormant volcano of Piton des Neiges, the active Piton de la Fournaise and the islands unique topography, made up of three ‘cirques’ (ancient jungle-clad natural ampitheatres).
-Finish your trip with a soak in one of the islands best lagoons, near St-Gilles-les-Bains beach – we recommend a stay at LUX* Saint Gilles where there are hidden messages in bottles all over the resort offering free gifts, as well as an open-air beach cinema.
+Begin your adventure on an early morning helicopter flight before the cloud descends for a bird’s eye view of the island before exploring the dormant volcano of Piton des Neiges, the active Piton de la Fournaise and the islands unique topography, made up of three ‘cirques’ (ancient jungle-clad natural amphitheatres).
+Finish your trip with a soak in one of the islands best lagoons, near St-Gilles-Les-Bains beach – we recommend a stay at LUX* Saint Gilles where there are hidden messages in bottles all over the resort offering free gifts, as well as an open-air beach cinema.

 Kenya and Mauritius

-Seychelles – Mahe and Silhouette
+Seychelles – Mahé and Silhouette

 Maldives – Maafushivaru and Kandolhu

-Once you’ve gotten into the Crusoe-vibe, it’s time to visit an even smaller island with a luscious interior, pristine coral reefs and its own beautiful white-sand beaches - Kandolhu Island.
-What’s special about this resort is its Ultimate All Inclusive package, meaning you can enjoy a la carte dining, five-star service and an unlimited in-villa wine chiller complete with a range of quality international tipples during every day of your stay.
+Once you’ve gotten into the Crusoe-vibe, it’s time to visit an even smaller island with a luscious interior, pristine coral reefs and its own beautiful white-sand beaches - Kandolhu Maldives.
+What’s special about this resort is its Ultimate All Inclusive package, meaning you can enjoy à la carte dining, five-star service and an unlimited in-villa wine chiller complete with a range of quality international tipples to enjoy every day of your stay.
 The only reservation you’ll need to make is the Japanese restaurant under starlight, Banzai; with its exclusive feel, it only seats six guests and has a range of dishes from succulent sashimi to grilled seafood perfection on the teppan.
 Then you’re left to retire to your Ocean Pool Villa for a soak in the lagoon or bath, both with spectacular sunset views – the perfect end to your Indian Ocean escape.